 Lots of companies and artists talk a good game about loving the fans, but your Facebook fan page is a simple-to-use, instant-feedback, delightfully intimate way to thank your fans directly.

 Want to learn more about Facebook?
-Check out the links on the next page.
+Check out the links below.

 - 35 Of The Best Facebook Fan Pages (A Fun & Inspiring Reference Resource) (July 18, 2011) http://web.appstorm.net/roundups/social-media-roundups/35-of-the-best-facebook-fan-pages